10 Day Tour from 31 March – 9 April 2022

 Day 10 : Departure

 After our final breakfast together we depart Clyde and make our way back to Queenstown.
-The driver will drop people off at the airport or you may wish to return into Queenstown for your own arrangements.
+The driver will drop people off at the airport (for flights from about mid-day) or you may wish to return into Queenstown for your own arrangements.

 Cost for this 10-day tour: